-However, even if the spouses agree, it's still a good idea to hire an uncontested divorce lawyer to represent you in your case.
-In particular, New York divorce law allows the court to award attorney fees at its discretion, but this is not something you can count on when you make the decision to hire an attorney.
-If you are considering a divorce in New York and want to learn more about how much it could cost, contact an uncontested divorce lawyer as soon as possible.
+Traditional divorces can be expensive due to couples often having a “scorched earth” policy and refusing to compromise on even the smallest matters.
+Even if both parties are in agreement, it is still recommended to hire an uncontested divorce lawyer to represent you.
+New York divorce law allows for the court to award attorney fees at its discretion, but this is not something you can count on.
+If you are considering a divorce in New York and want to know more about the cost, contact an uncontested divorce lawyer as soon as possible.

 The willingness of both parties to accept the divorce mediator's recommendation will have a direct impact on the cost of your divorce mediation in New York.
 The cost of an uncontested divorce can be estimated based on the grounds for divorce.
 Generally speaking, an uncontested divorce is much less expensive than a contested one.
 Additional charges such as court fees and professional fees may apply depending on your situation.